 Rubbaflex can also be installed at 15mm (not requiring a base layer), if the substrate is concrete or asphalt.
 A small amount of time will be needed to prepare the slab and then the wearing course can be applied directly at 15mm.
 We would strongly advise that if the path is on a slope (and especially if the path also takes buggy traffic), that you install a structural sub base, such as concrete or asphalt.
 The reason for this is that with a compact stone base on a slope, over time, the fines can be washed out and eventually the 40mm of Rubbaflex will lose its adhesion to the sub base and act like a heavy carpet laid on a slope.

-April 2015 In April 2015 Flexflooring were awarded the contract for the supply and installation of over 1100 square metres of Rubbaflex Sg, replacing an old pathway around part of the course and the halfway house at Sundridge Gold Club.
+April 2015 In April 2015 Flexflooring was awarded the contract for the supply and installation of over 1100 square metres of Rubbaflex Sg, replacing an old pathway around part of the course and the halfway house at Sundridge Gold Club.
 The colour choice was black with a 20% green fleck, as chosen by the club.
 Before work could … Continue reading

 Sunningdale Golf Club go for a combination of Stonex and Rubbaflex March 2014 In March 2014 Flexflooring installed 1,000 square metres of Stonex to the front of the prestigious club house at Sunningdale and over 500 metres squared of Rubbaflex Golf to pathways around the first tee.
 This was part of a major groundwork’s project … Continue reading